DomainKeys Identified Mail

-DomainKeys Identified Mail (DKIM) is an email authentication method designed to detect forged sender addresses in email (email spoofing), a technique often used in phishing and email spam.
+DomainKeys Identified Mail (DKIM) is an email authentication method that permits a person, role, or organization that owns the signing domain to claim some responsibility for a message by associating the domain with the message.

-DKIM allows the receiver to check that an email claimed to have come from a specific domain was indeed authorized by the owner of that domain.
+The receiver can check that an email that claimed to have come from a specific domain was indeed authorized by the owner of that domain.
 It achieves this by affixing a digital signature, linked to a domain name, to each outgoing email message.
 The recipient system can verify this by looking up the sender's public key published in the DNS.
 A valid signature also guarantees that some parts of the email (possibly including attachments) have not been modified since the signature was affixed.
 Usually, DKIM signatures are not visible to end-users, and are affixed or verified by the infrastructure rather than the message's authors and recipients.